pvscreations/sample-demo/README.md

 If you want to view this page as a webpage click this link

-https://hpssjellis.github.io/my-examples-of-webAI/ or use the QR code
+<a href="https://hpssjellis.github.io/my-examples-of-webAI/">hpssjellis.github.io/my-examples-of-webAI/</a> or use the QR code

 ![image](https://github.com/user-attachments/assets/51130e54-6215-4273-acf3-38cfeef35f52)